Gateway drug effect: History

 On the other hand, the 2018 report issued by the National Institute of Justice states "that the current state of research on this issue is limited, and the studies that have been conducted suffer from difficulties in collecting information and applying the findings to a larger population.
 The report further notes that although many of the reviewed studies found statistically significant associations between cannabis use and the users' later use of other illicit drugs, there is currently no conclusive evidence that cannabis use caused the later use of harder illicit drugs."

 Sequence of first-time use

-General concept
+Concept

 The concept of gateway drug is based on observations that the sequence of first-time use of different drugs is not random but shows trends.
 On the basis of established techniques of longitudinal studies such trends can be described precisely in terms of statistical probability.
-As to the interpretation of the observed trends, it is important to note the difference between sequence and causation.
+As to the interpretation of the observed trends, there is a difference between sequence and causation.
 Both may – but need not – be coupled, a question which is subject of further research, e.g., by physiological experiments.